georgeyanev/go-raw-osfile-connect/README.md

 Tested on Linux arm64 and Linux amd64 with go versions 1.22.6 and 1.23.3

-**Update:** I managed to work around this issue.
-See `workaround` folder.

-Since we receive EPOLLOUT but waitWrite does not wake up, I introduced a timer to wake up (SetWriteDeadline) the waitWrite after certain intervals and check the connection status.

 ## To build and start the example server:

     - cd tcp_server